enonic/old-xp-doc/doc/operations/clustering.rst

 ..
 NOTE::

 	By default, if no XP_HOME environment variable is set, the XP_HOME used is the one located in the XP_DISTRO/home folder which will work nicely for the above example.
-If you have exported a XP_HOME in the shell where you try to start the server, this will override the default settings.
+If you have set XP_HOME in the shell where you try to start the server, this will override the default settings.
-	So for the above test, unset the XP_HOME variable if already set if needed:
+	So for the above test, unset the XP_HOME variable if needed:

 	::